Teenager Not Eating Lunch at School? Here's Why

 teens making lunch

-Teenagers Not Eating Enough
+Teens Not Eating Enough in the School Lunchroom

-My swimmer was eating a salad with chicken every day, but getting bored and not finishing it.
+My swimmer was eating a salad with chicken every day at lunch period, but getting bored and not finishing it.
+Then she added a gigantic chocolate chip cookie to her lunch tray.

 Daily.

-It was easy to see why she had a headache, was grumpy and wiped out after practice.
+It was easy to see why she had a headache, was grumpy, and wiped out after practice.

-Nope, not working.
+Nope, this was not working.

-Read: Healthy Snacks for Athletes Under 18.
+[Related Read: Healthy Snacks for Athletes Under 18]

 My volleyball player was in the same boat, but forgetting to get a drink, or not having enough time to do so.
+Her energy levels were dragging at practice and she was dehydrated.

-Read: How to Keep Kids Hydrated
+[Related Read: How to Keep Kids Hydrated]

-None of this was good for them.
+None of this was good for either of them.

-Teen Eating: How It Went
+School Lunches: How It Went

 After a month of peanut butter and jelly, they complained about that, too.